Davide-Coppes/Reddit-users-classification/README.md

 - Multi-Layer Perceptron (MLP)

 The results from these models were then combined using an ensemble model to improve the prediction accuracy.

+### Data Download
+Download the dataset from the Kaggle competition [here](https://www.kaggle.com/competitions/datamining2023/data).
+This dataset is part of the Kaggle competition where my team secured the third position.